xwal/awesome-stars/topics.md

 - [joshua-wu/deepfakes_faceswap](https://github.com/joshua-wu/deepfakes_faceswap) - from deekfakes' faceswap: https://www.reddit.com/user/deepfakes/
 - [facebook/yoga](https://github.com/facebook/yoga) - Yoga is a cross-platform layout engine which implements Flexbox.
 Follow https://twitter.com/yogalayout for updates.
 - [phodal/growth](https://github.com/phodal/growth) - Growth 3.0 with React Native - an app to help you to be Awesome Developer
-- [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [ethereum/wiki](https://github.com/ethereum/wiki) - The Ethereum Wiki
 - [HamzaGhazouani/HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show placeholders and Empty States for any UITableView/UICollectionView in your project
 - [Lona/Lona](https://github.com/Lona/Lona) - A tool for defining design systems and using them to generate cross-platform UI code, Sketch files, and other artifacts.